vmx/supra_seal/demos/rust/README.md

 Server requirements:
  - Nvidia GPU (e.g. Tesla T4)
  - CPU with SHA extension (e.g. AMD EPYC)
+ - >= 24GiB RAM
- - An additional NVMe drive that is not your root filesystem
+ - An additional NVMe drive that is not your root filesystem (> 128 GiB)

-For the following instructions a [g5.4xlarge] instance was used.
+For the following instructions a [g5.2xlarge] instance was used.

 ### Setup the system